Morrissey Hall (University of Notre Dame)

-Morrissey Hall is one of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 17 male dorms.
+Morrissey Hall, or Morrissey Manor, is one of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 17 male dorms.
 Built in 1925–1926, its architects were Vincent Fagan and Francis Kervick.
 Along with other buildings on Notre Dame's campus, it is on the National Register of Historic Places.
-It is referred to as Morrissey Manor by its residents.

 History

 Howard Hall was completed in 1925 as the first of three new freshman dorms built by president Walsh; Morrissey and Lyons Halls were to be the next two.
 The construction of these dorms was a response to the high number of Notre Dame's collegiate students living off campus and the rapid increase in student population after World War I.

-The building of both dorms was assigned to the architecture firm of Kervick and Fagan.
-Francis W. Kervick (1883–1962) and Vincent F. Fagan (1898–1951) were also professors at the Notre Dame department of architecture.
-They designed many of the school's new buildings during the 1920s.
+The construction of both dorms was assigned to the architecture firm of Kervick and Fagan.
+Francis W. Kervick (1883–1962) and Vincent F. Fagan (1898–1951) were also professors in the university's architecture department and designed many of the school's new buildings during the 1920s.
 The university chose Smoger & Company to build Morrissey Hall for $275,000, and Christman Brothers to construct Lyons for $200,000.